MohamedKedim/hedera-hackathon-gex-solution/readme.md

 - Test Account: **Email:** `hedera@test.gmail`, **Password:** `Hedera2025*`
 - Geomap URL:  [https://geomap.greenearthx.io/](GeoMap) (you can create your own account)

-> A Testing Guide is Provided for Each Folder in the repository.
+> A Setup and Testing Guide is Provided for Each component in the repository in each Folder !

 ## Project Structure – Multi-Repo Layout